pkardas/notes/books/clean-agile.md

 BDD - Behavior-Driven Development - the goal is to remove the techie jargon from the tests and make the tests appear more like specifications that businesspeople would appreciate.
-At first, this was just another attempt at formalizing the language of testing, in this case using 3 special adverbs: Given, WHen, and Then.
+At first, this was just another attempt at formalizing the language of testing, in this case using 3 special adverbs: Given, When, and Then.

 ## Chapter 4: Team Practices

 A metaphor can provide a vocabulary that allows the team to communicate effectively.
 On the other hand, some metaphors are silly to the point of being offensive to the customer.

 DDD solved the metaphor problem.
 Eric Evans coined the term _Ubiquitous Language_.
-WHat the team needs is a model of the problem domain, which is described by a vocabulary that everyone (the programmers, QA, managers, customers, users) agrees on.
+What the team needs is a model of the problem domain, which is described by a vocabulary that everyone (the programmers, QA, managers, customers, users) agrees on.